Tribute: In Remembrance of Dad 9

 2019.06.18 at Los Angeles Arboretum, California

-Left: Stand in line to get a number in order to buy masks.
+Stand in line to get a numbered ticket in order to buy masks.

-Right: He was planning to go to a meeting later so he dressed up.
-Later he took the number previously gotten, got in line again to buy masks.
+He planned to attend a meeting later, so he dressed up.
+Afterwards, he used the number he had previously obtained and got in line again to buy masks.

 (To be continued …)